 Cover the Eggs with Water

-- Fill a saucepan with water before carefully place the eggs inside of it, making sure your eggs are covered.
+• Fill a saucepan with water before carefully placing the eggs inside, making sure your eggs are covered.
 It’s important that you don’t stack your eggs.
-If you have too many eggs like a dozen eggs to boil in a single layer, you should cook them in two batches.
+If you have too many eggs, like a dozen eggs, to boil in a single layer, you should cook them in two batches.

 Boil the Eggs